ris58h/exkeymo-web/README.md

 ExKeyMo was hosted by [Heroku](https://exkeymo.herokuapp.com/) but it's not available anymore because Heroku stopped to host projects for free and not approved this project for Heroku Open Source Software Credit Program.
 You have to run ExKeyMo locally to create an APK with your custom layout or use a prebuilt APK listed below.

 Need more than two layouts?
-You can build such APK based on [Custom Keyboard Layout](https://github.com/ris58h/custom-keyboard-layout) project.
+You can build such APK basing on [Custom Keyboard Layout](https://github.com/ris58h/custom-keyboard-layout) project.

 Want to support?
 [Buy me a coffee](https://www.buymeacoffee.com/ris58h).